Graylog2/documentation/pages/collector.rst

 .. _graylog-collector:

 *********************
-The Graylog Collector
+Graylog Collector
 *********************

-The Graylog Collector is a lightweight Java application that allows you to forward data from log files to a Graylog cluster.
+Graylog Collector is a lightweight Java application that allows you to forward data from log files to a Graylog cluster.
 The collector can read local log files and also
 Windows Events natively, it then can forward the log messages over the network using the `GELF format <https://www.graylog.org/resources/gelf-2/>`_.

 Installation